dvbuntu/barm/vanboxel_BARM_comm_2023_01_27.md

 1. NNs, having been shown to produce highly accurate models in some situations [@szegedy2013ipn], may when ensembled outperform BART.
 2. The BART MCMC procedure may rigorously address the neural network architecture search problem [@idrissi2016genetic] with Bayesian posteriors.
 3. By carefully assigning priors to model size parameters, we can adapt computational effort to problem *difficulty* rather than number of data points or features.

+Aside: Can this BART-like procedure improve models other than trees and NNs?

 ## Neural Networks